practical-engelbart/vijaymateti.com/content/post/Building-my-blog-using-Hugo-hosted-on-AWS-S3-and-Cloudfront-CDN-Docker-style.md

 I came across [Hugo](https://gohugo.io/) while I was looking to contribute few modification to [Kubernetes website](https://github.com/kubernetes/website) and It was love at first sight.

 ## Why is Hugo Awesome?
-- World's fastest static site generator, you can build and preview your change in milliseconds
+- Blazing fast static site generator where you can build and preview your change in milliseconds
 - GitHub style markdown syntax with Hugo's powerful shortcodes
 - No additional installation needed if you already have Docker
 - Website can be hosted on Firebase or AWS S3 along with Cloudfront CDN without any need for database or web server